 8x2-hr lectures, 8x2-hr tutorials, clinical placements

-discussion paper (40%), group presentation (20%), mental health consumer experience report (40%) and satisfactory off-campus clinical assessment
+discussion paper (40%) and group presentation (20%) and mental health consumer experience report (40%) and satisfactory off-campus clinical assessment

 Faculty/department permission required?

 Prerequisites and assumed knowledge

 NURS5002 and NURS5081 and NURS5082 and (NURS5083 or NURS6001) and NURS5006 and NURS5084 and NURS5085 and NURS5086 and NURS6018 and NURS6019

 Study this unit outside a degree